cba023/alaya-devdocs/docs/WASM智能合约开发.md

 ### Reasonable Cost Setting

-When you need to deploy a contract on the main network of PlatON, you need to set a reasonable fee limit.
-The fee limit refers to the upper limit of the energy consumption cost of smart contract deployment/execution in PlatON.
+When you need to deploy a contract on the main network of Alaya, you need to set a reasonable fee limit.
+The fee limit refers to the upper limit of the energy consumption cost of smart contract deployment/execution in Alaya.
 This restriction is mainly accomplished through Gas.
-Gas is the fuel value of the PlatON network world, which determines the normal operation of the PlatON network ecosystem.
-Gas is usually used to measure how much “work” is required to perform certain actions, and these workloads are the amount of fees that need to be paid to the PlatON network in order to perform the action.
-In a simple understanding, Gas is the commission for network miners, and is paid by LAT.
+Gas is the fuel value of the Alaya network world, which determines the normal operation of the Alaya network ecosystem.
+Gas is usually used to measure how much “work” is required to perform certain actions, and these workloads are the amount of fees that need to be paid to the Alaya network in order to perform the action.
+In a simple understanding, Gas is the commission for network miners, and is paid by ATP.
 Any transaction, contract execution, and data storage on the network need to use Gas.

-PlatON is similar to Ethereum’s blockchain system.
-It uses `LAT` for payment and maintenance networks.
-One `LAT` is divided into: `mLAT/uLAT/gVON/mVON/kVON/VON`, and `VON` is the smallest unit.
+Alaya is similar to Ethereum’s blockchain system.
+It uses `ATP` for payment and maintenance networks.
+One `ATP` is divided into: `mATP/uATP/gVON/mVON/kVON/VON`, and `VON` is the smallest unit.

 Gas consists of two parts: GasLimit and GasPrice.
 GasLimit is the maximum Gas consumption (minimum 21,000) that a user is willing to pay to perform an operation or confirm a transaction.
 GasPrice is the unit price of each Gas.